 2. A browser-based User Interface with drag-and-drop elements, and configurable widgets with on-screen Python scripting.
 The UI collects from the broker the "Items" in the system and their controls.
-Items are the controllable units of the system, such as a motor, valve, camera...
+Items are the controllable units of the system, such as a motor, valve, camera, etc.

 3. Python, Windows .NET, QT, and JS code frameworks so that custom applications easily and naturally communicate across the broker.

 4. A C++ firmware codebase (currently on STM32f4, L4, and F7) that interfaces through the broker via USB, CAN, Serial, Ethernet, etc., designed for self-instrumentation and customization.
 The firmware codebase is broken into 3 main groups, each in separate repositories:

 Parlay breaks down communications to the following:

-1. Items - In an object oriented world, this would be the object - the component or unit you are controlling or monitoring, such as a controller, camera, motor, pump.
+1. Items - In an object-oriented world, this would be the object - the component or unit you are controlling or monitoring, such as a controller, camera, motor, or pump.

 2. Commands - These are the Item's accessible functions.

 3. Properties - These are the Item's data/variables that can be read, written, or streamed.

-When writing an Item in Python/C++/ C#, the framework makes it natural for Items or scripts to call other Items.
-Below are snippet of code from a Python item and C++ that is accessible via a Parlay Item.
+When writing an Item in Python/C++/C#, the framework makes it natural for Items or scripts to call other Items.
+Below are snippets of code from a Python item and C++ that is accessible via a Parlay Item.
 Simple decorators and macros make the Item and its functions accessible via Parlay.

 Below are some of the very basic screen shots from Parlay.
-First shows the list of Items and some selected Item Cards.
+The first shows the list of Items and some selected Item Cards: